rgouveia-redhat/ocp-libvirt-upi/docs/README.md

 This project, as many open source projects, started as an itch that I had to scratch.

 Due to my $dayjob, I frequently need to quickly access a cluster with a specific version to test something.
-I have a local Fedora box which serves as my gaming machine, and I don't want to re-install it with another platform, like Red Hat Virtualization.
-In addition my Box does not do nested virtualization, so these options are not possible for me anyway.
+I have a local Fedora box which serves as my gaming machine, and I don't want to re-install it with another platform, like oVirt/Red Hat Virtualization.
+In addition, my gaming box does not support nested virtualization, so these options are not possible for me at the moment.

-An important requirement is that the installation is as close as possible to a supported OpenShift installation.
+Although, using Libvirt, which is an unsupported platform, an important requirement for me is that the installation is as close as possible to a supported OpenShift installation.

-Looking at the available options from the official [openshift-install Github page](https://github.com/openshift/installer) the analysis is as follows:
+Looking at the available options from the official [openshift-install Github page](https://github.com/openshift/installer) my analysis is as follows:

 ## Supported Installer-provisioned infrastructure (IPI)